 When the dust settled, Rice and Miner were the champs of All-Star Saturday and it really legitimized the Heat as an NBA franchise, no longer just a red-headed step child of expansion.

-If it wasn’t for that All-Star Saturday Night in 1995 years ago, and victories in the 1995 Slam Dunk Contest and the Three Point Contest, the Heat wouldn’t be the franchise they are today.
+If it wasn’t for that NBA All-Star Saturday Night in 1995 years ago, and victories in the 1995 Slam Dunk Contest and the Three Point Contest, the Heat wouldn’t be the franchise they are today.